Askeran17/90s-movie-quiz/README.md

 __Start__

-- The quiz begins with a start image "The 90s Movie Quiz"
+- The quiz begins with a start image "The 90s Movie Quiz".
 ![Start Image](images/start-image.png)

 - Then the player is given the opportunity to play the quiz or refuse.
 If the player agrees to start the quiz by entering the word “Yes”, then the player is then required to enter their age.
 If the player is 12 or older, a message “Great!
 You have to answer 10 questions.
 Let's start!” is displayed to him and he begins and quiz begins.